 This column shows the structure of your root directory and sub-directories.
 You may set up as many levels as you choose.

 This column displays the Imaging Configuration that will be applied to the incoming job file.
 In this example, the first folder uses the Default Imaging Configuration and the next uses Synthetic Paper.
-The Default means whatever Imaging Configuration is currently specified for the Unit.
+Note: Default means whatever Imaging Configuration is currently specified for the Unit.

 Double-clicking any listing in the window launches the screen shown in Illustration 3.